-Since tiered pricing is not a very practical solution for small businesses, there’s two main options for small business owners to begin accepting credit cards: flat rate merchant account providers (like Square), or interchange plus merchant account providers (like Payline).
+Since tiered pricing is not a very practical solution for small businesses, you really have two main options for accepting credit cards: all-in-ones like Square, or a traditional merchant services interchange-plus provider like Payline.

 - What is your average monthly credit card revenue?